Kraljevo: History and sights

 One prominent feature of the area is the Coronation church which belongs to the Žiča monastery.
 Seven Serbian kings are said to have been crowned (the seven crowns on the city coat of arms represent this assumption) in the church.
 The church is Byzantine in style, and has been partially restored, with only the main tower remaining from the original building dating to 1210, when it was founded by Saint Sava, the patron saint of Serbia.

 The famous monastery of Studenica, 39 km south west of Kraljevo, stands high among the south-western mountains, overlooking the Studenica, a tributary of the Ibar.
 It consists of a group of old-fashioned timber and plaster buildings, a tall belfry, and a diminutive church of white marble, founded in 1190 by King Stefan Nemanja, who became a monk and was canonized as Saint Simeon.
 The carvings around the north, south and west doors have been partially defaced by the Turks.
 The inner walls are decorated with Byzantine frescoes, among which only a painting of the Last Supper, and the portraits of five saints remain from the original artwork.
 The dome and narthex are relatively modern additions.

 The silver shrine of Saint Simeon sits within the church, along with many gold and silver ornaments, church vessels and old manuscripts, and a set of vestments and a reliquary, believed by the monks to have been the property of Saint Sava who founded the first hospital in Studenica in the 13th century.

 In various historical periods, Kraljevo was part of various administrative formats within Serbia, for example in the Kingdom of Serbs, Croats and Slovenes, as part of Northern Serbia, during the time of Kingdom of Yugoslavia as part of the Moravian Banovina, etc., and today it is officially part of Sumadija & Western Serbia Region.

 2010 earthquake

 Kraljevo was shaken by a M_{w} 5.4 earthquake on 3 November 2010.
 Two people died and over 100 suffered light injuries.
 A number of buildings suffered damage, and several hundreds, chiefly older buildings, were rendered unusable.
 There were several weaker aftershocks including a 4.3 earthquake on November 4.

 Demographics

 According to the 2022 census, a total of 57,432 people live in the city proper, while 110,196 live in the administrative area.

 The city of Kraljevo has 41,358 households with 3,03 members on average, while the number of homes is 53,367.

-Religion structure in the city of Kraljevo is predominantly Serbian Orthodox (120,240), with minorities like Muslims (932), Atheists (487), Catholics (286), Protestants (82) and others.
-Most of the population speaks Serbian language (122,007).
+The religious makeup of the city of Kraljevo is predominantly Serbian Orthodox (120,240), with minorities of Muslims (932), Atheists (487), Catholics (286), Protestants (82) and others.

+Most of the population speaks Serbian.

 The composition of population by sex and average age: